TheDen/stellar/ansible/README.md

 Usually the control machine is different from the machines that are managed in the inventory, however Ansible does support non-ssh connection types such as the `local` connection type for managing the same host that Ansible is run from.
-This may be preferable to define `ansible_connection: local` if you do not have access to another non-Windows work station to run Ansible from and you wish instead to run anisble on the machine you wish to manage (not recommended).
+This may be preferable to define `ansible_connection: local` if you do not have access to another non-Windows work station to run Ansible from and you wish instead to run ansible on the machine you wish to manage (not recommended).

 If you are provisioning on Ubuntu 16.04 LTS you will also need to set `ansible_python_interpreter: /usr/bin/python3`